 Record labels receive so many songs every week, they’re busy and sticking out requires a bit of thought.
 It’s no secret that many tracks get overlooked and that luck plays a huge part in whether yours is one of them.
 You can max out your chances though, so here are some tips on how to distribute your music to record labels.

-1. Make it easy to play your music
+1. Make it Easy to Play your Music

 Having your track uploaded to somewhere where it can be streamed is vital.
 If you send A&R a Dropbox folder or files on WeTransfer, etc, then they’ll most likely not bother.
-It’s a hassle to download and save files on a PC, so use Soundcloud or a similar platform.
+It’s a hassle to download and save files on a PC, so use Soundcloud or a similar music streaming platform.
 Most label managers will want to see some interaction on your track, too, so if you have some feedback then that’s great.

 It’s tempting to select your best track and send that off but a short demo pack is a better option.
 You could consider sending remixes, radio edits, collaborations or demos of other forthcoming releases, etc. It just jazzes it up and makes you come across as more flexible and diverse.
 Show that you mean business beyond that single track.